Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 For example consider the following source data `00 00 00 05 00 00 00 06` which is very common.
 The sequences of zero can be run-length-encoded but then you have the single byte `05` in-between.
 Normally you would have to encode this byte as the two-byte encoding `01 05`.
 But with this special encoding you can just encoded it as `E5`.

 Another benefit is that you save a byte for sequences of small bytes.
 Consider the source data `01 02 03 04 05`.
-Normally would would encode a sequence of uncompressed bytes as `05 01 02 03 04 05`.
+Normally you would encode a sequence of uncompressed bytes as `05 01 02 03 04 05`.
 The first byte is the header byte which gives the amount of uncompressed literals.
 Instead you can also just use `E1 E2 E3 E4 E5` here.

 This saves a byte as every single byte is basically a header byte with some encoding.
 But note that this approach might be slower as you have to decode every byte instead